medvertical/records/docs/archive/README.md

 These files are kept for historical reference but are no longer actively maintained.
 For all current information, use the documentation in the main `docs/` directory.

+### ⚠️ Database Technology Note

+**Some archived documentation references SQLite** - these are legacy references from early development phases.

+**The current system exclusively uses PostgreSQL.** See [DATABASE.md](../../DATABASE.md) for current database setup and configuration.

 **Last Archived:** October 16, 2024
 **Reason:** Documentation reorganization for 100% completion